MokshShahh/GDSC-WEBDEV-TASK/README.md

 Bonus task has been attempted and i have used a sqlite databse to store the names of the songs and artists

-Added a delete functionality also
+Added a delete method that deletes songs from the database

 INSTALATION